-Although the 2017 annual goal was not met, the growth was larger than the previous year.
+Although the 2017 annual goal was not met, the result was larger than the previous year.
 A contributing factor to missing the goal may be the tight housing market.
-When there is a tight housing market, access to housing is reduced and landlords are more unwilling to rent to individuals with limited rental history or other similar factors.
+When there is a tight housing market, access to housing is reduced and landlords may be unwilling to rent to individuals with limited rental history or other similar factors.